 And this strategy allows me to outrank stronger, more powerful domains and pages all day, every day.

 Once the page is live, I try and send as much referral traffic as possible – from any source – to start warming up my Google Analytics data, allowing Google to compare my user engagement metrics to the pages they are currently showing on the first page.”

 Finally, our last expert speaks about the goal of your research, which kind of competitors are the most ‘’dangerous’’ and how you can beat them.

-“There’s an important thing that’s usually underrated by people who perform that research – the goal of the research.
+“There’s an important thing that’s usually underrated by people who perform SaaS competitive analysis – the goal of the research.

 As a startup advisor, I see this problem all the time.
 Entrepreneurs don’t focus on the right thing, making this research almost unachievable.

 It’s nice to know every aspect of every company in the market that somehow competes with you.
 But this is not the right goal.
 We need to know very little about some companies and a lot about others.

 To find out which competitor companies you should focus on, you need to seek a particular parameter set: customer orientation vs. product feature set vs. pricing.
 The closer that set to what you offer, the more information you need to know about that competitor.